Partnerships are about supporting each other. If you or your partner's super balance needs a boost, there are two different ways that you can do this.

 - you are in a relationship that is registered under certain state or territory laws

-2 Total Super Balance (TSB) includes the total value of your superannuation interests in both accumulation and retirement phase at the end of the previous financial year.
+2 Total Super Balance includes the total value of your superannuation interests in both accumulation and retirement phase at the end of the previous financial year:

-- The TSB for Accumulation is generally the withdrawal value at 30 June.
+- For Accumulation, this is generally the withdrawal value at 30 June.

-- The TSB for the retirement phase is the balance of your Transfer Balance account which is managed by the ATO.
+- For the retirement phase, this is the balance of your Transfer Balance account which is managed by the ATO.

-View your TSB through the Australian Taxation Office via my.gov.au
+View your Total Superannuation Balance through the ATO via my.gov.au

 Learn with NGS MoneyCoach

 There are a number of ways you can contribute to your superannuation.Learn more